marc-portier/nhc2-coco/docs/cli.md

 actions to perform:
   action
-    discover (d, disc)  Discover all nhc2 systems on the network connect (c, con)    Test the connection to the controller list (l, ls)        List all elements found on the controller watch (w, wat)      Watch and report all events on the controller shell (s, sh)       Open an interactive shell to communicate to the controller
+    discover (d, di, dis, disc, disco, discov, discove) Discover all nhc2 systems on the network connect (c, co, con, conn, conne, connec)
+                        Test the connection to the controller
+    info (i, in, inf)   Dump system info about the controller list (l, li, lis, ls)
+                        List all elements found on the controller watch (w, wa, wat, watc)
+                        Watch and report all events on the controller act (a, ac)         Set a particular device to on/off/toggle shell (s, sh)       Open an interactive shell to communicate to the controller

 ```